CLTPayne/bash-exploration/README.md

 #### Interesting things to look at in Bash:
 1. Brace expansion
+2. Trapping something e.g. if a process exits you can trap on EXIT and clean up state / database connection etc - http://tldp.org/LDP/Bash-Beginners-Guide/html/sect_12_02.html

 #### Handy things:
 Set -e (any errors - just exit)